- 1 A quick intro to break dance in London

 London All Stars put our city on the map and were managed by legendary DJ, Paul Oakenfold.
 We want to also recognise a resurgent b-boy presence – Pervez from Live 2 Break

-With 30+ years in the game, Pervez has returned to the scene and now holds a regular event that we will touch on later.
+With 37 years in the game and counting, Pervez now holds a regular event that we will touch on later.
 Find out more on his current projects on his Facebook Page.
+A great ambassador for the history of our city.

 Foundationz Cru (since 1982)

 Foundationz Cru may have had the first Breakin’ class in London and have always been resident at Pineapple Dance studio.
 We will expand on the history of Foundationz in a future post, so stay tuned.
-Details of their classes are listed later here.
+Details of their classes are listed later here and Break dance in London IS Foundationz Cru!

 Moving the clock forward to the 2000s we have La Familia Crew